Social Activities

 A lecture aimed at citizens in the community began because Seiwajyuku members felt that it would be a waste if only they heard the jyukucho's words, and they wanted to give members of their the local community to whom they felt a debt of gratitude a chance to hear Inamori speak as well.

-It began in Japan with a March 2002 event held in Tottori Prefecture, eventually expanding abroad to São Paulo, Los Angeles, New York, Taipei, having been held a total of 59 times for over 100,000 attendees.
-Inamori spoke on the subject of people’s reason for living and shared his own life philosophy.
+It began in Japan with a March 2002 event held in Tottori Prefecture, eventually expanding abroad to São Paulo, Los Angeles, New York, and Taipei, having been held a total of 59 times with over 100,000 attendees.
+Inamori spoke on "The Purpose of Life," and shared his own life philosophy.

 2016 Civic Forum held in Obihiro, Hokkaido

-The plan was to ride JAL flights and give JAL staff cards with messages inside to cheer them up.
+Their plan was to ride JAL flights and give JAL staff greeting cards with messages inside to cheer them up.
 They chose the name based on the idea of there being 5,500 Seiwajyuku members at the time and each would get 100 of their acquaintances to write cards.

 A card the size of a business card with an encouraging message

-Kazuo Inamori (Beijing) Consulting Services Co., Ltd. established Afterwards, the number of Chinese members increased dramatically
+Kazuo Inamori (Beijing) Consulting Services Co., Ltd. established; afterward, the number of Chinese members increased dramatically

 2010 Beijing Study Seminar

-The Seiwajyuku original publication “Kazuo Inamori: Dialogues on Management” published (six volumes total)
+2013 The Seiwajyuku's original publication, "Kazuo Inamori: Dialogues on Management," published (six volumes total)

 Seiwajyuku by the Numbers